Dukku: Alhaji Haruna Abdulkadiri Rashid II

 He was born on November 24, 1960, and was named after his grandfather, and the 13th Laamɗo Dukku Haruna Rashid ɓii Yakubu I, son of Laamɗo Yakubu ɓii Gaaɓɗo, son of Gaaɓɗo ɓii Geno, son of the first Laamɗo Sammbo Geno ɓii Arɗo Abdu.

 He started his education early in the traditional Qur’anic school system before enrolling into Dukku Central Primary School between 1967 and 1972 where he had his primary education.
 He also had his secondary school education in Government Secondary School, Misau as part of the pioneer students between 1973 and 1977.

 He started his working career in the former Bauchi State Civil Service as an Assistant Secretary, where he served for only two months and later joined the then University of Sokoto, now Usman Danfodio University Sokoto as a Graduate Assistant in the Department of Economics, serving for eight years in the institution as a member of the academic staff from 1982.
 In 1990 he transferred his services to the Central Bank of Nigeria (CBN) in 1990 starting from Lagos as Assistant Bank Examiner rising to the position of Deputy Director and Branch Controller, Kano branch.

 Before his ascension to the throne on January 4, 2013, he held the title of Sardauna Dukku since July 25, 1986.
 Former Governor Alhaji Ibrahim Hassan Dankwambo presented him with a Staff of Office in a widely attended coronation held in Dukku on November 3, 2008.

-He is currently the Pro-Chancellor and Chairman Governing Council of the Gombe State University, Gombe.